austral/austral.github.io/spec/rationale-error-handling.md

 unwinding.
 If no handler is reached, the thread is terminated, and the parent thread receives the exception object.

+Implementing exception handling requires a number of things:

+[TODO]

 The benefits of this approach are:

 1. **Resource Safety**.
 Contract violations will unwind the stack and cause